FBNKCMaster/AppSkeleton-for-Laravel/README.md

 ## Requirements

 - (Optional) If you need an advanced option to create migrations with schemas, you'll need to install laracasts/generators (by Jeffrey Way).
-If you use Composer to install this package, it's done automatically.
+If you use Composer to install this package, it's done automatically and you have to add its service provider in app/Providers/AppServiceProvider.php

 ## Usage